 Bangkok is undoubtedly one of the best places to visit in Thailand.
 While you could spend several weeks in the city without getting bored, spending 4 days in Bangkok is the optimal amount of time if you want to see the best of the city and explore the nearby area a bit.
 Many people only have a short layover in Bangkok and often have just one day to explore the Thai capital.
 While you can see a lot in just 24 hours I think it’s not enough to truly experience the vibe of the city.

-If you follow this 4 day Bangkok itinerary you will be able to see the best temples and historical sites in the city, visit the most unique markets, go for a little shopping in the huge malls, try the best Thai foods and experience the vibrant nightlife (if that’s your thing).
+If you follow this 4 day Bangkok itinerary you will be able to see the best temples and historical sites in the city, visit the most unique markets, go for a little shopping in the huge malls, try the best Thai foods and experience some of the best things to do in Bangkok at night (if that’s your thing).
 So let’s dive right into the details, shall we?

 4 Day Bangkok Itinerary - Summary

 Day 1 – The Grand Palace and Wat Phra Kaew, Wat Pho, The Sixth or Elefin Coffee, Wat Arun, Khao San Road

 Day 2 – Bangkok National Museum, Loha Prasat and Wat Ratchanatdaram, Wat Saket, Wat Benchamabophit, Chatuchak Weekend Market or Talad Rot Fai Night Market

 Day 3 – Damnoen Saduak Floating Market, Maeklong Railway Market, Siam Paragon or ICONSIAM, Unicorn Cafe

 Day 4 – Ancient Siam, Rooftop bar (Octave, Sky Bar Bangkok or Vertigo)

 The Grand Palace and Wat Phra Kaew (Temple of the Emerald Buddha)